-1. Blindness Prevention: More than 10,120 children have been given Vitamin A to save them from going blind.
-These are children from slums, villages, orphanages, street children, and those living in shanties at construction sites.
+1. Blindness Prevention: More than 25,120 children have been given Vitamin A to save them from going blind.
+These are children from India and Nigeria, in slums, villages, orphanages, street children, and those living in shanties at construction sites.

 1.4 million children worldwide go blind, the commonest cause being Vitamin A deficiency.
 In India, there are about 320,000 blind children.
 This is more than any other country in the world.
 Preventing blindness in children is a priority since it can affect their development, mobility, education and employment opportunities.
 These are children who live on a handful of rice daily, and have never seen milk, eggs and butter

 2. Deworming: 21,215 children have been given deworming tablets to treating worm infestation, thus improve health and nutritional status.
 Treating worm infestation improves nutritional status, as it prevents loss of nutrients from the body, prevents micronutrient deficiencies, and ensures that children retain adequate nutrients to support their mental and physical development.

 3. Prenatal Vitamins to Disadvantaged Mothers :These will improve nutrition for both the mother and the child.
 We started a pilot with 500 pregnant women.
 We have now served 27500 women in India and in Nigeria, each has been given a bottle containing 180 tablets of high quality vitamins.
 This project will go to scale in 2020 to serve 40,000 women